SystemSpace/Compendium/compendium.rst

 What is the file size of a soul?
   Honestly all I know is that the usual soul takes about 20 snhV.
 No clue how much that is in bytes.

+What does snhV stand for?
+  "savable negotiated hVoidlines".

 Can you extract/inject stuff from/into your soul?
   You can easily extract stuff and inject stuff.
 However, natural memories aren't perfect.